selfcustody/krux/docs/getting-started/features/tamper-detection.md

 - **Storing Hashes:** Storing `hash(flash content)` is ineffective because the overall hash depends on the sequential combination of *TC-Code*, UID, and flash data.

 - **Inserting Malicious Code:** Attempting to insert code into empty spaces fails because the entropy filling process and hash verification will detect any changes.

+- **Using an SD Card to Store a Copy of Original Flash Content:** An attacker could extract an exact copy of the flash contents to an SD card and subsequently install malicious firmware.
+This firmware could capture the chip's UID and the user's TC-Code, then hash the content of the SD card instead of the flash memory.
+Although this would make the verification process slower, it introduces a potential security risk.
+To mitigate this vulnerability, it is advisable to avoid performing verifications while an SD card is inserted.

 ## Conclusion